-If the Automake option color-tests is used (see Chapter 17 [Options], page 107) and standard output is connected to a capable terminal, then the test results and the summary are colored appropriately.
-The user can disable colored output by setting the make variable 'AM_COLOR_TESTS=no', or force colored output even without a connecting terminal with 'AM_COLOR_TESTS=always'.
+If the Automake option color-tests is used (see Chapter 17 [Options], page 116) and standard output is connected to a capable terminal, then the test results and the summary are colored appropriately.
+The user can disable colored output by setting the make variable

-Note that the semantics of some make implementations when used in parallel mode (see Section "Parallel make" in The Autoconf Manual) can cause the automatic detection of a connection to a capable terminal to fail.
-In that case, you can still resort to the use of 'AM_COLOR_TESTS=always'.
+'AM_COLOR_TESTS=no', or force colored output even without a connecting terminal with 'AM_COLOR_TESTS=always'.
+It's also worth noting that some make implementations, when used in parallel mode, have slightly different semantics (see Section "Parallel make" in The Autoconf Manual), which can break the automatic detection of a connection to a capable terminal.
+If this is the case, you'll have to resort to the use of 'AM_COLOR_TESTS=always' in order to have the testsuite output colorized.